varughese/varughese.github.io/content/2023/bipolar.md

 People will always come and go in your life, but the memories and lessons they teach you will hopefully stick.
 If you wait long enough, people will surprise you.
 Up until recently I thought Jack's final lesson to me was to strive to be the best at whatever I did.
 But now I realized he was always teaching me to try to make a positive impact in the world and to never give up faith in the people around you.
 My parents basically say the same shit but in a way more annoying and indirect way.

 Crazy people are built different.
-Everyone is built differently, it is the beauty of life, but not everyone thinks different to the point they are considered iconinc.
+Everyone is built differently, it is the beauty of life, but not everyone thinks different to the point they are considered icons.
 I'll end my post with two quotes from two people who I think are crazy.
-One, a legendary baller from Philly and another who is a rapper from Chi-Town.
+One, a legendary baller from Philly and another who is a rapper (who needs to chill out) from Chi-Town.

 _Kobe Bryant_: "But, are you a different animal and the same beast?"